What's in the box: an intense monster story, and fan fiction.

 He turned to face the screen.
-The trees that bordered it were shifting, but he felt no breeze.
-He said, “I don’t know… Something in the ground.”
+The trees that bordered it were shifting and chattering, but he felt no breeze.
+He said, “I don’t know… I felt something move…in the ground.”

-Amy set her hands on her hips and waited, listening.
-“I just hear the movie.
+Amy set her hands on her hips and listened.
+After a few seconds had passed she decided, “It’s probably just the movie.
 Now, come on.”

-Then, she felt it.
 She gasped.
-Something vibrated underneath her.
+Something rattled the earth beneath her feet.
 It wasn’t from the movie.
 She was certain.